Applications

 Degree or equivalent

-All applicants must hold an undergraduate degree with a minimum 2:2 classification or equivalent.
-50% of your degree should be either in the subject that you will specialise in, or in a closely related subject area.
-The suitability of a degree will be at the discretion of the Alliance.
+You must hold an undergraduate degree with Honours, with a minimum 2:2 classification or equivalent, or be predicted to achieve this before the course starts in September.
+Ideally, 50% of your degree should be either in the subject that you will specialise in, or in a closely related subject area.
+There is no requirement for you to have a degree in the subject you want to train to teach.
+If you have a Masters or PhD, the highest qualification will supersede your undergraduate degree.

 UK ENIC – UK European National Information Centre for the Recognition and Comparison of International Qualifications and Skills